 What should you get instead of the Samsung Galaxy Buds Pro and Samsung Galaxy Buds 2?

 Good news, you need not venture far from the Samsung ecosystem now that the Galaxy Buds Pro has been discontinued.
 Instead, you should check out the updated Samsung Galaxy Buds 2 Pro (at $179 at Amazon).
 While the Samsung Galaxy Buds 2 has great noise canceling when compared to the Galaxy Buds 2 Pro flagship grade ANC, you might want even more.
-Otherwise, the touch controls work better than both the original Pro and Buds 2 and the app remains virtually unchanged.
+Otherwise, the touch controls work better than both the original Pro and Buds 2, and the app remains virtually unchanged.
 You also get some exclusive improvements, such as the (albeit niche) ability to record 360 audio (actually, it’s more like binaural audio) with your Samsung phone’s video mode.

 If you want something more affordable but also future-friendly, Samsung has released a new pair of Galaxy Buds FE.
 As far as sub-$100 earbuds go, they are about as sure a bet as it gets, well-suited as commuter buddies on the train or in an airplane.
-You don’t get as many of the special features that the Galaxy Buds 2 Pro bring, but you go get pretty good ANC and sound quality, even if it is a little bassy.
+You don’t get as many of the special features that the Galaxy Buds 2 Pro brings, but you get pretty good ANC and sound quality, even if it is a little bassy.

 On the off chance you got this far and you’re the proud owner of an iPhone, you should really check out the Apple AirPods Pro (3rd generation) or AirPods Pro (2nd generation) instead of Samsung buds because the Galaxy Wearable app won’t work on your device.
 You’ll be able to make the most of the AirPods Pro (2nd generation)‘s capabilities with the updated H2 chip and excellent ANC.
 Plus, you get the fun Spatial Audio and Spatialize functions for surround sound.
 Find it for $239 at Amazon.

-Finally, in the realm of Android-friendly earbuds worth your consideration, if you don’t own a Samsung device but want some smart capabilities and noise cancelation, try the Google Pixel Buds Pro (at $139 at Amazon).
+Finally, in the realm of Android-friendly earbuds worth your consideration, if you don’t own a Samsung device but want some smart capabilities and noise cancelation, try the Google Pixel Buds Pro (at $199 at Amazon).
 In true Google style, you benefit from some exclusive features like auto-translate, in addition to the lightweight fit and highly effective noise canceling tech.

 No, neither the Samsung Galaxy Buds Pro nor the Galaxy Buds 2 have Bluetooth multipoint.
 However, they both can switch between Samsung devices that are signed into the same account.